dblock/ruby-link-checker/README.md

   checker.check url
 end

-# examine failures as they come
+# examine failures and errors as they come
-checker.on :failure do |result|
+checker.on :error, :failure do |result|
   puts "FAIL: #{result.uri}: #{result.response.code}"
 end